SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

 ### Prerequisites

 1. M365 subscription
+    - For more information on how to get a [M365 subscription](../../../../training/m365/)
 1. Azure account
+    - For more information on how to set up an [Azure account](https://azure.microsoft.com/Account/Services)
 1. .NET Core SDK [version 8.0.303](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 1. Dotnet environment to run sample app
     - It can be run Windows, Linux and MacOs